 - One particular Warcraft mission, Blizzard does do this for you instead of the computer.
 The first undead mission of Frozen Throne you're given 40,000 gold and lumber, because you're not base building in this mission.
 Then, there are your two allies you also control in the mission; both of which ALSO have 40,000 gold and lumber.
 You'd have to REALLY waste your soldiers to go through 120,000 resources in this mission.

 - Interestingly, in ADOM, your money is more useful the less you spend it.
 A blessed girdle of greed increases your maximum carrying capacity according to how much gold you have.
 Classes that can't cast Strength of Atlas to lift their gear will end up hauling around massive amounts of gold.
-Played straight for chaotic mages, who can cast Atlas and rob shops won't need their gold for anything.
+The exception is for chaotic mages, who can cast Atlas and rob shops and won't need their gold for anything.

-- When you start Castle Of The Winds, you have three thousand copper to your name, and that's before buying your starting equipment.
+- When you start Castle of the Winds, you have three thousand copper to your name, and that's before buying your starting equipment.
 By the end of the game you're getting double-digits of platinum, and each platinum piece is worth 1000 cp.
-(To be fair, though, the shops do have some very nice stuff for sale, so it's not until the very end of the game that money truly becomes worthless.)

 - It is possible for certain countries to end up in a position like this in Avalon Hill's Third Reich, both the computer version and the table-top version.
 If a country is fully mobilized but not engaged in heavy fighting, it will quickly find that it is building up BRP's with nothing to spend them on.
 Usually, however, this is not an issue.